hpoore/hpoore.github.io/twitter_sentiment1.md

 ### 4. Create Web Scraper to Extract Article Data

 I created a crawler like object that extracted article text from the CNBC website.
-Attatched below is the code to get article data for Apple.
+Attatched below is the code to get article data for Apple using BeautifulSoup4.
 ```python
 aapl_links = ['https://www.cnbc.com/2019/10/09/apple-augmented-reality-glasses-to-launch-in-2020-kuo.html'
               ,'https://www.cnbc.com/2019/10/07/apple-macos-catalina-released-for-macs-whats-new-and-how-to-get-it.html',